 -

-Extra water troughs out
+Extra water provided

 -